 - Students must have completed or will complete at least their freshman year of college (24 credits), the semester before the internship, or have graduated within the past calendar year;

-- If a student attends or attended a community college (or 2‐year associate program) the student must have completed at least twenty-four (24) credits.
-If a student has attended a training program, that program must have a certificate of completion date between December 31, 2019 and December 31, 2020; or
+- If a student attends or attended a community college (or 2‐year associate program) the student must have completed at least twenty-four (24) credits;

-- Full or part-time employees, both those who have received compensation as well as volunteers, are not eligible to participate in this program at their current employers.
+- Full or part-time employees, both those who have received compensation as well as volunteers, are not eligible to participate in the Program at their current employers.

 11. I’ve selected my student intern(s).
 Why do you need to conduct an eligibility check?
 I thought since they are in the database you had already been in touch with them.